 Tom White is the founder of the future forests network.

 With a work history in ecology and conservation, in recent years Tom has become increasingly involved with tree planting schemes throughout the UK.
 He has planted, fund raised, co-led, planned and now widely promotes such events.

-Tom has spent a significant amount of his working life working in wild places.
-Previous roles include: Biodiversity Ranger (DoC, New Zealand); Forest Biodiversity Surveyor (MfE, New Zealand); Boreal Forest Field Surveyor (The University of Alberta, Canada) and Black Grouse Surveyor (RSPB Scotland).
+He has worked as a Biodiversity Ranger (DoC, New Zealand); Forest Biodiversity Surveyor (MfE, New Zealand); Boreal Forest Field Surveyor (The University of Alberta, Canada) and Black Grouse Surveyor (RSPB Scotland).
 He is a qualified mountain leader and currently works at Westonbirt Arboretum (Forestry England).